Single-photon quantum regime of artificial radiation pressure on a surface acoustic wave resonator: Results

-Our hybrid system is composed of a Fabry-P\'{e}rot-type SAW resonator, defined by a pair of Bragg mirrors, and a nonlinear microwave~(MW) resonator~(Fig.~1a).
+{\bf System and the model.} Our hybrid system is composed of a Fabry-P\'{e}rot-type SAW resonator defined by a pair of Bragg mirrors~\cite{noguchiSAW}, and a nonlinear microwave~(MW) resonator~(Fig.~\ref{fig1}).
 They are coupled to each other via an interdigitated transducer (IDT) through the piezoelectric interaction.
-All the structures are made of aluminum evaporated on a ST-X quartz substrate (See the details in the Supplementary Information~\cite{supple}).
+All the structures are made of aluminum evaporated on a ST-X quartz substrate (See the details in the Method and Supplementary Note 1~\cite{supple}).

 The nonlinear MW resonator consists of a short coplanar waveguide connected to the IDT on one end.
 On the other end it is grounded via a loop interrupted by one small and two large Josephson junctions with the Josephson energies $E_\mathrm{J}'$ and $E_\mathrm{J}$, respectively.
 The circuit element is called the Superconducting Nonlinear Asymmetric Inductive eLement (SNAIL)~\cite{SNAIL}.
 The SNAIL has the inductive energy